zarej/plutus-pioneer-program/docs/week6.rst

 So, let's say that the oracle provider determines a fee of 1 ADA that has to be paid each time the oracle is used.

-In this example, that would mean that the person wanting to by the ADA would have to pay 175 USD to the seller of the ADA, and 1 ADA to the oracle.
+In this example, that would mean that the person wanting to buy the ADA would have to pay 175 USD to the seller of the ADA, and 1 ADA to the oracle.

 What will the transaction look like?